 - Groundwater Controls : TBA

-Environmental information is being gathered to determine the presence and extent of contamination and whether the environmental indicators are met.
+Environmental information is being gathered to determine whether further investigation is warranted and whether the environmental indicators are met.
 A remedy decision is expected within two years.

-The property is comprised of 305.7 acres and is located on the southeast side of Richmond.
-Two primary buildings currently are located on site: Plant B produces and/or packages over-the-counter medications, and Building 2300 operates as a warehouse and sample management laboratory.
-Past industrial operations at the property include the manufacture of pet pesticide products (flea collars, etc.) and of over-the-counter medicinal products (as well as a quality control/quality assurance laboratory) at the Former Plant A, which was constructed in 1975 and demolished in 2001.
+The Facility property is comprised of 305.7 acres and is located on the southeast side of Richmond.
+Two primary buildings currently are located at the Facility: Plant B produces and/or packages over-the-counter medications, and Building 2300 operates as a warehouse and sample management laboratory.
+Past industrial operations at the property include the manufacture of pet pesticide products (flea collars, etc.) and over-the-counter medicinal products (as well as a quality control/quality assurance laboratory) at the Former Plant A, which was constructed in 1975 and demolished in 2001.
 A distribution center also operated at the property.
-A farm is located on the eastern portion of the property.
-The land bordering the property to the north is largely wooded The surrounding area includes properties zoned for residential, industrial and agricultural use.
+A farm is located on the eastern portion of the Facility property.
+The land bordering the property to the north is largely wooded.
+The surrounding area includes properties zoned for residential, industrial, and agricultural use.
 A residential development is being constructed immediately south of the Facility.

 In 1992, a release to the ground of flea dip product from a vent pipe on the west wall of the Former Plant A was discovered.
 Impacted soil was excavated and disposed of off-site in two phases.
 In April 1993, soil extending approximately 8 feet west from the west wall of the former Plant A and 3 feet deep was excavated.
 In August 1993, soil extending approximately 10 feet by 35 feet along the west wall to a depth of 10 to 12 feet was excavated.